opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param tvec: Output translation vector.

-    :param useExtrinsicGuess: Parameter used for ITERATIVE.
+    :param useExtrinsicGuess: Parameter used for SOLVEPNP_ITERATIVE.
 If true (1), the function uses the provided  ``rvec``  and  ``tvec``  values as initial approximations of the rotation and translation vectors, respectively, and further optimizes them.

     :param flags: Method for solving a PnP problem: